AFLAC Tower

 AFLAC Tower is a tall guyed mast located in Rowley, Iowa in the United States.
 AFLAC Tower (which is named for the former owner of KWWL) was completed in July 1984, and is 1999 ft tall with appurtenances and 1866 ft without appurtenances.
 The antenna appurtenance is 133 ft tall.

 Television station KWWL and radio stations KFMW and KNWS-FM broadcast from this tower.
-The transmitter site is owned by KWWL's current owner, Quincy Newspapers.
+The transmitter site is owned by KWWL's current owner, Allen Media Broadcasting.

 The KWWL transmitter site building features running water and a shower, allowing someone to maintain at least rudimentary living conditions.
 The site has a backup generator for KWWL's digital channel along with KNWS, but not for their analog signal or KFMW.